lcol3117/asmgraph/README.md

 # asmgraph
-Converts assembly to a graph using clojure.
+Converts assembly to a graph of operations.
+Written in Scala.